Dental Treatments

 Zirconium crown:

 It contains completely zirconium or a zirconium substructure and porcelain.
-It is aesthetic, light transmittance is similar to natural teeth, and it does not cause metal allergy.
+Zirconium crown in Antalya is aesthetic, light transmittance is similar to natural teeth, and it does not cause metal allergy.
 It is more expensive than porcelain.

 Full ceramic (empress) crown: